Tom Farquharson: Personal life

 After moving to Wales, Farquharson joined the order of the Benedictines.
 His wife Pearl hailed from Skerries in Dublin and the pair had five children together, three girls and two boys.
 Farquharson was believed to have carried a handgun in his kitbag during his playing career "for protection" following his involvement with the IRA in his youth.
 Several former teammates of his verified the fact and several claimed to have seen the weapon; Ernie Curtis stated in an interview "Tom told me about being on the move from house to house – and that he always carried a gun.
 He opened up his kit bag and there it was!"
 Eddie Jenkins also recalled an incident when Farquharson was annoyed by teammate George Russell, who he believed was showing off, and produced the weapon before he tongue-in-cheek "threatened to shoot him if he didn't behave".

 Farquharson and his family lived on Allensbank Road in Heath, Cardiff, before later moving to Cyncoed in the northern part of the city.
 Following his retirement from football, Farquharson returned to his work as a painter and decorator.
 He later opened a tobacconist's in Cardiff City Centre.
 In July 1948, Farquharson was convicted of illegal distribution of Irish sweepstakes tickets and was fined £250.
 He ran his shop until he and his wife decided to emigrate to Canada; all five of his children had emigrated there in previous years.
 His daughter Pam later described her father as "a very passive, quiet and private man."

 Farquharson's son Donald Farquharson was also an accomplished sportsman.
 He was an early pioneer of masters athletics and founded the Canadian Masters Athletics Association.
 His great-grandson Steve Farquharson was drafted to the Ontario Hockey League in the 3rd round (58th overall) to the Toronto St. Michael's Majors where he played two seasons before playing one season with the Barrie Colts.
 He later became a scout for the Colts.

-Farquharson died of a heart attack on 24 December 1970.
+Tom Farquharson died of a heart attack on 24 December 1970 at the age of 70.